YumaWorks/yangpp/docs/source/yangpp/introduction.rst

 all YANG 1.1 nodes are named, and this statement is a placeholder template without an assigned name.

+**Relationship to YANG Language Abstractions**

+There is existing work in this area in :rfc:`6095`.
+It contains a specification for a layered abstraction model, and a detailed example for chassis components.
+The YANG++ builds on this effort and addresses the reusability and integration aspects of YANG.

+The previous work was more focused on providing XML Schema Document (XSD) functionality by introducing complex types.
+YANG++ attempts to provide the layered abstraction capabilities with derived classes. :ref:`Virtual objects` are supported with more control over the model behavior.

+YANG++ does not provide any recursion features like :rfc:`6095`.
+This is very complex to implement and it cannot be supported in YANG.
+A final schema tree cannot be generated if a class or grouping uses itself, because this causes infinite depth.

 New YANG Statements
 ---------------------